-According to the annual CFPB 2017 report, there were 130,000 people employed by 6,000 collection agencies in the “$13.7 billion dollar industry”.
-Although the base salary of a debt collector is low, he (or she) can earn a lot in commissions, which are based on the amount of debt he collects.
-In this article we are assuming that the reader of this article (you) is a debt collector.
+According to the annual CFPB 2017 report, there were 130,000 people employed by 6,000 collection agencies in the “13.7 billion dollar industry”.
+Although the base salary of a debt collector is low (or none), he (or she) can earn a lot in commissions based on the amount of debt he collects.
+In this article, we assume that the reader of this article (you) is a debt collector.

 Best case scenario:

-Some individuals did not pay because they simply did not realize the seriousness of not paying the bill till they hear from a debt collector or they had simply forgotten to clear the dues.
+Some individuals did not pay because they simply did not realize the seriousness of not paying the bill till they heard from a debt collector, or they had simply forgotten to clear the dues.
 This happens more often than you would think.
-Lucky for you, such cases can be often cleared amicably in a single call.
+Lucky for you, such cases can often be cleared amicably in a single call.

 a) Prepare your mind:

-Before making a collections call, make sure you are fully relaxed, and regardless of how bad your last collections call was.
-Tell yourself “I will remain calm during this call, no matter what“.
-Let’s agree, a collections call from a debt collector is really that last thing any person wants to receive on given day.
-About half of the debtors (or less) will talk to you properly, others will give you all sort of excuses, some may even be nasty or abusive.
-Do not let any of this impact you, it’s a part of your job, laugh it off after the call is over.
-It is important for the debtors to understand that you are calling to work with them, not against them.
+Before making a collections call, ensure you are fully relaxed, regardless of how bad your last collections call was.
+Tell yourself, “I will remain calm during this call, no matter what“.
+Let’s agree that a collections call from a debt collector is the last thing anyone wants to receive on any given day.
+About half of the debtors (or less) will talk to you properly, others will give you excuses, and some may even be nasty or abusive.
+Do not let any of this impact you.
+It’s a part of your job.
+Laugh it off after the call is over.
+The debtors need to understand that you are calling to work with them, not against them.

-b) Yes, some debtors owe nothing, your data could be outdated:
+b) Yes, some debtors owe nothing.
+Your data could be incorrect or outdated:

-Accept it, there is a possibility that the debtor might have already paid the debt, just that you are not aware of it or your corporate system is not up to date.
-In such cases, take whatever payment information the debtor can provide and end the call nicely.
-Get the payment information checked.
+Accept it, there is a possibility that the debtor might have already paid the debt, just that you are unaware of it or your corporate system is not up to date.
+In such cases, take whatever payment proof the debtor can provide and end the call nicely.
+Get the payment proof validated.

-Collection calls are commission based, collection agency gets paid only when the debtor makes a payment.
-The debtors are ideally required to pay the collection agency directly and then the agency remits the amount back to their clients after deducting their collection fees.
-Occasionally, debtors pay directly to the clients, in this case the clients are required to pay the collection fees back to the collection agency.
+Collection calls are commission-based.
+The collection agency gets paid only when the debtor makes a payment.
+The debtors are ideally required to pay the collection agency directly, and then the agency remits the amount back to their clients after deducting their collection fees.
+Occasionally, debtors pay directly to the clients; in this case, the clients must pay the collection fees back to the agency.
 Your client could have just forgotten to inform you guys about this payment.
-Rarely, but you may come across some sneaky clients who intentionally do not inform you about the payment they received, hoping to avoid paying your collections fees.
+Rarely, but you may come across some sneaky clients who intentionally do not tell you about the amount they have received, hoping to avoid paying your collections fees.

-And lastly, it is possible that the person really does not owe the debt or is protected since he is legally bankrupt.
+And lastly, it is possible that the person does not owe the debt or is protected since he is legally bankrupt.
 The debt could also be past the Statute of Limitations (SOL).
-Clarify your company’s policy when handling such past SOL accounts.
+Clarify your company’s policy when handling such accounts.

 c) Inaccurate billing by clients:

-Inaccurate billing and overcharging is another big complaint from debtors.
-This is particularly common in the insurance industry, phone and cable companies.
-These clients generally have no problem in paying off the debt, provided the bill is fixed per their understanding.
-Listen to the debtor, if he sounds genuine and the difference is large then discuss the matter with your supervisor after the call for the further course of action.
-At times, the debtor really owes nothing.
+Inaccurate billing and overcharging is other big complaint from debtors.
+This is particularly common in the insurance industry and phone and cable companies.
+These clients generally have no problem paying off the debt, provided the bill is fixed per their understanding.
+Listen to the debtor.
+If he sounds genuine and the difference is large, then discuss the matter with your supervisor after the call for a further course of action.
+At times, the debtor owes a lower amount or nothing.

 Imagine the debtor is sitting in front of you.
 Your attitude should be somewhat similar to a recruiter.
-Personally whenever I have taken a job interview, I tend to be in my best behavior, act professionally yet authoritatively.
+Personally, whenever I have taken a job interview, I tend to be in my best behavior, and act professionally yet authoritatively.

-A debt collector does not have the option to get angry.
+Be polite, a debt collector does not have the option to get angry.
 He should also avoid using any “Sense of humor” during the call.
 Something may be funny for you but may be offensive to the debtor.
-It’s a good practice to keep a smile on your face while making these collection calls, it helps to maintain a positive attitude.
+It is a good practice to keep a smile on your face while making these collection calls.
+It helps to maintain a positive attitude.
 Never eat or drink during the call.

-Be aware of the FDCPA laws (Fair Debt Collection Practices Act) and other state laws that may apply.
+Be aware of the FDCPA laws (Fair Debt Collection Practices Act) and other applicable state laws.
 Never cross those limits.
 Other laws like HIPAA or TPCA may also apply.

 f) Review all the documents that you have before the call:

-Scanning through the related documents once you are on the phone with debtor will look so unprofessional and unprepared.
-Here is some of the minimum information you should have in hand before making the call.
+Scanning the related documents once you are on the phone with the debtor will look unprofessional and unprepared.
+Here is some minimum information you should have before making the call.

 * Exact amount owed